ocelot-engineering/design-patterns-javascript/README.md

 -   A mechanism for treating individual (scalar) objects and compositions of objects in a uniform manner.

+#### Decorator

+-   Facilitates the addition of behaviors to individual objects without inheriting from them.
+-   A decorator class usually takes a reference to the object it is decorating.
+-   Adds utility fields and methods to augment the objects features.

 ## Miscellaneous notes

 -   Fluent interfaces return this so calls can be chained.